Annytomica/kumiko-community-hub/README.md

 ## Existing features
 ### Abstract template from StyleShout
 The site layout is adapted from the free bootstrap template from [StyleShout](https://styleshout.com/abstract-modern-masonry-blog-website-template/) called Abstract.
 It has a very clean, minimal style and a great gallery display design.
 It was chosen due to it's stylish implementation of 'masonry' tiling motion of gallery cards.
 Custom html and CSS was built on top of this template to suit the project goals.
+All CSS and JS files from template were included in project unmodified.
 Usage of this template did not come without issues and in particular Abstract forms classes interfered with django forms and crispy-forms behaviours.

 ### Hero banner